Prefab vs. Stick-Built ADUs: A Side-by-Side Comparison

 The costs of all the requirements of traditional stick-built homes can quickly add up—particularly architecture and engineering fees.
 Something else to keep in mind if you plan to independently build a custom ADU: The time investment is steep.
 Applying for permitting, managing contractors and tradespeople, and sourcing fixtures and interiors are a hassle, and each cost is separate.

-Villa offers 10 prefab models, ranging from 440-square-foot one-bedroom homes all the way up to 1,200-square-foot three-bedroom homes.
-We offer managed customization options, and every unit has a solar-ready roof as well as high-quality standard features.
+Villa offers many prefab models, ranging from 440-square-foot one-bedroom homes all the way up to 1,200-square-foot three-bedroom homes.
+We offer managed customization options, and every unit has stainless steel appliances and high-quality standard features.

 The best part?
-Everything is offered as part of a single fixed cost, including site evaluation, permit package creation and submission, interior and exterior finishings, fixtures, and appliances.
+Everything is offered as part of an inclusive cost, including site evaluation, permit package creation and submission, interior and exterior finishings, fixtures, and appliances.
 Site work for standard sites is included as well, from the foundation to trencing and utility connections.